devsvbr/devsvbr.github.io/_posts/2017-05-31-linux-quick-guide-counting-lines-using-wc.md

 Now we have a question: is there a way to compute the number of characters in a file?

-Yes. it is!
+Yes, it is!
 You can get the real character count of a file using `-m`, which stands for **multibyte**.